capesoftware/bonsai-vplink/README.md

 VP Link Users:
 * Copy the executables to the CapeSoftware\VPLink3 directory.
 * Use the Bonsai Tag Integration page from the Bonsai.rev file to add VP Link tags to your SimState and SimAction structures.
-* You can connect your local VP Link simulation to Bonsai to experiment with training a brain.
+* You can connect your local VP Link simulation to Bonsai to experiment with training a brain with the VPLinkSim_Bonsai3.exe program.
-* Once you have your local VP Link simulation working with Bonsai, use the Bonsai Loadable page from the Bonsai.rev file to create your VP Link loadable on your local machine.
+* Once you have your local VP Link simulation working with Bonsai, use the Bonsai Loadable page from the Bonsai.rev file to create your customized VP Link loadable on your local machine.
-* Add a Simulator to your workspace by uploading the loadable to the Bonsai web site and train a brain at scale.
+* [Add a Simulator](./#usage-adding-a-vp-link-simulator-to-your-workspace) to your workspace by uploading the loadable to the Bonsai web site and train a brain at scale.

 Other Users:
 * Browse the documentation and use one of the existing sample simulations to explore how to train a brain with the Inkling language.
-* Add a Simulator to your workspace by uploading the loadable to the Bonsai web site and train a brain at scale.
+* [Add a Simulator](./#usage-adding-a-vp-link-simulator-to-your-workspace) to your workspace by uploading the loadable to the Bonsai web site and train a brain at scale.

 ## Concepts: What is a VP Link loadable?